snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 Rationale: For weak-signal searches (WIMPs, neutrinos), n-type substrates are superior due to their deep depletion, back-illumination, and ultra-low noise.
 However, fabrication is more complex and can be costly.

 - n-type substrate enables full depletion with reasonable bias voltages (50-100V) while allowing deep collection depths (200-300 μm)
--
+- Float-Zone Silicon Growth?: FZ silicon offers ultra-high purity necessary for low dark current and high sensitivity.
+Lower defect density and better resistivity uniformity.

 ---

 ### **Buried Channel Design**
+Buried Channel (BCCDs) keep charge away from the Si/SiO₂ interface (0.2-0.3 μm below surface), minimizing interaction with surface defects.
 This creates an electric field that confines electrons to the bulk silicon, away from the surface.The buried channel structure (n-type region in high-resistivity silicon) remains essential because:
 1) Signal Processing: It provides the pathway for processing the induced image charges with high efficiency
 2) Noise Reduction: This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination
 3) Charge Confinement: The buried channel confines charge in a plane away from the interface, thus avoiding surface states